Spot rhinos and wildlife in Bengal’s famed grassland sanctuary

 Spanning 216sqkm, this pristine reserve straddles the banks of the Torsa River and offers a mosaic of riverine forests and tall elephant grass, so tall, in fact, that it can hide a full-grown elephant until you are just feet away.
 Unlike the dense, shy forests of other reserves, Jaldapara offers a thrillingly high probability of sightings, making it one of India’s most rewarding wildlife stops.

-Jaldapara began life as a protected sanctuary for the one-horned rhinoceros and has since been elevated to National Park status.
-It is one of the Dooars’ defining wild spaces, where floodplains, grass and woodland collide at the Himalayan foothills.
+Jaldapara began as a protected sanctuary for the one-horned rhinoceros and has since been elevated to National Park status.
+It is one of the Dooars’ defining wild spaces, where floodplains, grasslands and woodland collide at the Himalayan foothills.

 Why Go?

-The Rhinos: Jaldapara is one of India’s great rhino landscapes, home to West Bengal’s largest population of the one-horned rhinoceros, with recent counts placing the park in the low 300s.
+The Rhinos: Jaldapara is home to West Bengal’s largest population of the one-horned rhinoceros, with recent counts placing the park in the 300s.

-The Grasslands: The savannah-like landscape is unique in West Bengal, offering wide vistas and dramatic photography opportunities.
+The Grasslands: The savannah-like landscape offers wide vistas and dramatic photography opportunities.

 Accessibility: It is one of the most accessible wildlife parks in the region, sitting right off the highway.